 Third-level of English as a Second Language (ESL).
 Emphasis on sentence structure and paragraph building.
 Extensive grammar study and writing practice.
+Prerequisites: Appropriate ESL placement test score, or a grade of "P" or "C" or better in ESL020, or (ESL020AA, ESL020AB, and ESL020AC).
+Course Notes: ESL030 may be repeated for a maximum of six (6) credits.
 Credit (P) or no credit (Z).
 Standard grading available according to procedures outlined in catalog.
-May be repeated for a maximum of six (6) credits.
-Prerequisites: Appropriate ESL placement test score, or a grade of "P" or "C" or better in ESL020, or (ESL020AA, ESL020AB, and ESL020AC).

-English as a Second Language III-Listening and Speaking
+English as a Second Language III: Listening and Speaking

 Emphasis on listening and speaking skills related primarily to the academic environment.
 Asking questions, working in small groups, using college resources, informal oral presentation.
-May be repeated for a maximum of six credits.
 Prerequisites: Appropriate ESL placement test score or ESL020 or ESL021 or ESL022 or RDG020.
+Course Notes: ESL031 may be repeated for a total of six (6) credit hours.